syncthing/docs/specs/bep-v1.rst

 The **index id** field contains the unique identifier for the current set of index data.
 See :ref:`deltaidx` for the usage of this field.

+The **skip introduction removals** field signifies if the remote device has opted to ignore introduction removals for the given device.
+This setting is copied across as we are being introduced to a new device.

 Index and Index Update
 ^^^^^^^^^^^^^^^^^^^^^^